odahu/odahu-docs/source/comp_model_feedback.rst

 The mechanism is simple:

 1. Ask Deploy for prediction (with or without ``Request-Id`` provided)
-2. Send Feedback to Legion about the prediction (with ``Request-Id`` returned from previous step)
+2. Send Feedback to Odahu-flow about the prediction (with ``Request-Id`` returned from previous step)
-3. Legion stores the prediction and feedback to a configurable location
+3. Odahu-flow stores the prediction and feedback to a configurable location

 .. important::